nahidul-fahim/nahidul-fahim/README.md

 Admin password: Asdf$$

-- A dynamic homepage, where total orders and favourite menu information are coming from databse
+- A dynamic homepage, where total orders and favorite menu information are coming from database
 - Register / login system
 - 2 different dashboard for admin and normal users
 - Admin can manage products from database